cdelorme/gn/readme.md

 - displays repositories in a relevant order with commit total
 - allows the user to enter a username and open the repository page

+_Github provides a stellar API, it's very well documented, and easy to use and make sense of.
+This makes it a great choice for a quick application, and was the leading reason for choosing it for this project._

 ## notes